-Standardised Testing at Eaton Square School: Progress Tests (GL Assessment)
+Standardised Testing at Eaton Square School:

+Progress Tests (GL Assessment)

-The main method of standardized testing at Eaton Square school is the Progress Test from GL Assessment in Mathematics and English.
-This is carried out across the school from Year One to Year 6.
+The main method of standardized testing at Eaton Square school is the Quest Assessments from Atom Assessment in Mathematics and English.
+This is carried out across the school from Year One to Year 6 based on lessons taught throughout the year.
 Baseline assessment (CEM) is conducted for all Reception children joining from nurseries to complement information from Early Years profiles.
 As these tests are taken annually, they allow the School and the parents to track the child's progress from Reception to Year 6; providing vital data for informing planning, identifying learning support requirements, and identifying gifted and more able children.